 Dear Caring Parent,

-Here’s how one mom worked through dealing with her annoying child.
-Her son just wouldn’t pick up ANYTHING and it definitely was driving her parenting skills into the ground.
+Here’s how one mom worked through dealing with her annoying child by using visualization when her son just wouldn’t pick up ANYTHING.
+It definitely was driving her parenting skills into the ground.

 The Annoying Child: